ComScore

 9. Gift Exchanges

 Christmas Day is when the big present opening extravaganza takes place stateside, but in Italy there is no designated day for exchanging gifts.
-While some Italian families open presents on Christmas Day, others do so on Christmas Eve or even earlier; and, in Northern Italy, legend has it that St. Lucia delivers gifts to be opened on December 13.
+While some Italian families open presents on Christmas Day, others do so on Christmas Eve or even earlier; and, in Northern Italy, legend has it that St. Lucia delivers gifts to be opened on December 13 (but more on that later).

 italian christmas traditions tree lighting